SwagEasy/showcase/README.md

 ## Annotated Source

 I used Showcase as an opportunity to check out Docco and Literate CoffeeScript.
-To read the annotated source, clone the project and open up `docs/index.html` in your browser.
+To read the annotated source, ~~clone the project and open up `docs/index.html` in your browser~~ check out [showcase.litcoffee](https://github.com/SwagEasy/showcase/blob/master/showcase.litcoffee).
 It's pretty neat :)